 Our second child, Greylynn, has honestly been a dream in a lot of ways — but there’s just something that’s unavoidably exhausting about having two human beings you’re totally responsible for keeping happy and healthy.

-I knew that having two kids meant rest would be a precious commodity, but what I didn’t see coming was just how hard of a hit my marriage would take because of this.
+I knew that having two kids meant rest would be a precious commodity, despite having a cozy home, warm bed and thermo-controlled silk pillowcase, but what I didn’t see coming was just how hard of a hit my marriage would take because of this.
 Because Courtney and I weren’t intentionally setting aside time to rest and recharge, our relationship suffered.

 We went into survival mode, and instead of committed helpmates, we became more like co-workers who traded shifts.